-The Fourth Degree, the patriotic degree of the Knights of Columbus, is based on love for and devotion to one’s country; and Fourth Degree Knights focus the majority of their activities on this principle.
-Yet, it should be remembered that the Fourth Degree is an important part of the Knights of Columbus, a Catholic, family, fraternal, service organization.
+The Fourth Degree, the patriotic degree of the Knights of Columbus, is based on love for and devotion to one’s country; and Fourth Degree Assemblies focus the majority of their activities on this principle.
+Yet, it should be remembered that the Fourth Degree is an important part of the Knights of Columbus, a Catholic, family, fraternal and charitable organization.

 Father Andrew Doherty Assembly was chartered by the Supreme Council of the Knights of Columbus on October27, 1957 with meetings held in West Palm Beach.
 Even at that time the assemby extended from Lake Worth to Jupiter, much as we do today.
 The assembly had been active for sixty years as of October of 2017, shortly after Columbus day.
 Our meetings are generally held on the fourth Tuesday of the month at 7:30 PM.
 Members come from councils 2075 in West Palm Beach, 3393 in Lake Worth, 4999 in Palm beach Gardens, 6988 also in Palm Beach Gardens, 8419 in Wellington, 11669 in Lantana, and 12322 on Singer Island, so we are a geographically diverse group.Traveling fourth degree knights from other assemblies are also welcome to attend our meetings.